jacoscaz/treesandrobots.github.io/software.md

 ---
-title: Works
+title: Software
-permalink: /works.html
+permalink: /software.html
 ---

 <aside markdown="1">
 Have a look at the [now][w1] page to learn what I'm working on at the moment or visit the [about][w2] page for a general introduction.
-Last updated on <time datetime="2025-01-19">2025-01-19</time>.
+Last updated on <time datetime="2025-01-19">2025-03-04</time>.
 </aside>

-Moden software development is plagued by unsustainable amounts of unwarranted mental overheads and friction, whether due to technical, functional and/or organizational causes.
-A frequent cause of both is the endemic tendency to rely on unmaintainable numbers of dependencies, often designed for scenarios enormously more complex than those of our requirements.

 This page lists some of the works that I've been able to publish so far.
 Some were born in connection with my professional life, others out of my own interests.

+Moden software development is plagued by unsustainable amounts of mental overheads and friction due to technical, functional and/or organizational causes.

+A common source of both overheads and friction is the endemic tendency to carelessly build up to unmaintainable numbers of dependencies, often designed for scenarios enormously more complex than those of our actual requirements.
+Another common source of friction is the tendency to scale horizontally before exhausting what can be achieved - within reasonable efforts and timeframes - by optimizing hot code paths and scaling vertically.

-A common thread across all of these is my constant effort to reduce overheads and friction.
+A common thread across all of my software projects is my constant effort to reduce overheads and friction, minimizing dependencies while maintaining performance levels worth of the _incredible_ potential that lies within modern hardware.

 ## Productivity